dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.10 - Create Path tool](/2022/10/28/threejs-examples-create-path-tool/)

-This is a quick 3d path creation tool example that I started.
+This is a quick 3d path creation tool example that I started and might work on a little more if it does prove to be one of my regular tools that I use every day.
+Even if that is not the case it is still a tool that I made thinking that I will be suing it to create data that I will then use when making use of my sequence hooks module which is very much a project that I use just about every day when making my video projects.

 ### [ 2.11 - Cube Stack Example](/2022/04/29/threejs-examples-cube-stack/)